dbatten5/maison/README.md

 ## Motivation

 When developing a `python` package, e.g a command-line tool, it can be helpful to allow the user to set their own configuration options to allow them to tailor the tool to their needs.
-These options are typically set in files in the root of a project directory that uses the tool, for example in a `pyproject.toml` or an `{project_name}.ini` file.
+These options are typically set in files in the root of a user's directory that uses the tool, for example in a `pyproject.toml` or an `{project_name}.ini` file.

 `maison` aims to provide a simple and flexible way to read and validate those configuration options so that they may be used in the package.